tjacovich/ADSCitationCapture/README.md

 Run unit tests via:

-**WARNING**: The unit tests assume the database is empty and they will insert data.
+**WARNING**: Unit tests will concatenate `_test` to the database string defined in the `config` file, they assume that database is empty and they will insert/delete data.

 ```
 py.test ADSCitationCapture/tests/